National

 Here’s what Texans should know about hantavirus after cruise ship outbreak

-Passengers aboard a cruise ship near Africa found themselves at the center of a deadly hantavirus outbreak that has now killed three people, according to the World Health Organization.
+A hantavirus outbreak aboard a cruise ship near Africa has left three people dead, according to the World Health Organization.

-Health officials say symptoms can take weeks to appear after exposure.
+Health officials say hantavirus symptoms can take weeks to appear after exposure.

 Here’s what Texans should know.